Goldstein Lab

 • Have students guess what kinds of objects might have interesting microscopic detail (like microscopic hairs on insects, crystal shapes in table salt, or microscopic printing on dollar bills).
 Then let them look at things and see.

-• Encourage students to imagine what microscopic features might explain things they can see or feel, and then look under the microscope to test their intuition -- does this leaf feel like rough because there are microscopic bumps on it?
+• Encourage students to imagine what microscopic features might explain things they can see or feel, and then look under the microscope to test their intuition -- does this leaf feel rough on your fingers because there are microscopic bumps on it?
 Is the color pattern on this petal explained by individual cells taking on specific colors, in tiny mosaic patterns?

 • Ask kids to describe what they see in writing, and draw pictures.
 Or have the kids make computer-based book projects with the images they took and some written descriptions of each image (here's an example).